 But in contrast to the 20th century white interiors of Le Corbusier or Richard Meier, its curved bays and bracketed cornice, striped with columns and banded by carved floral panels, have nothing of the austerity of the modernist movement.
 The interior, however, is another story.

-In 2017, the current owners bought it from the longtime owner for $3,650,000 (here’s the pre-renovation listing), and the contemporary taste for all-white interiors prevailed in its renovation.
+In 2017, the current owners bought it from the longtime owner for $3.65 million (here’s the pre-renovation listing), and the contemporary taste for all-white interiors prevailed in its renovation.
 Wood panels in the dining room got painted over with the bright white palette that dominates everywhere, from the formerly vintage now minimalist white kitchen cabinets to the off-white carpeting in the bedrooms and the hex mosaic tiles in at least one of the four bathrooms.

 One exception is the media room, where the owners embraced the even more recent paint-everything-dark-gray trend.
 Also spared were the pier mirror in the parlor and the exposed beams, stained dark brown, in the English basement ground floor.
 Its front room is staged as a studio/office with white epoxy floor and a desk facing the street through bay windows.